HieronyM/Competitive-Programming-Code/Codeforces Problemset Solution/README.md

 For my Codeforces profile you can access from [Hierony Manurung CF profile](http://codeforces.com/profile/Drizlerz).
 I suggest not just copy-paste the answer, try to finding out how's my algorithm works.

-If you have any issues, please remind me at [Toki - Latihan issues](https://github.com/HieronyM/Programming---Code/issues)
+If you have any issues, please remind me at [issues](https://github.com/HieronyM/Programming---Code/issues)